Cape Chorale again offering singing Valentines

 Wright said they performed about 100 singing Valentines last year.

-The group gives a portion of the proceeds from the singing Valentines to the Lee Memorial Health System speech therapy project, along with the chorale’s annual show that is held in March.
+He explained that the group gives a portion of the proceeds from the singing Valentine to the Lee Memorial Health System speech therapy project, along with the chorale’s annual show that is held in March.

 “So far, we have given over $25,000 through singing Valentines and our annual show,” he said.

-Numerous quartets are formed from the 50 male voices in the Cape Chorale.
+Numerous quartets are formed from the 50-male voices that make up the Cape Chorale.